sonnynomnom/greenpoint-face-shields/README.md

 # Greenpoint Face Shields 😷

-Medically approved 3D printed face shields for hospitality workers and small businesses in Greenpoint, Brooklyn.
+Medically approved 3D printed face shields for hospitality workers and small businesses in Greenpoint.

 100% free and up to 5 shields per order.
 Message [@sonnynomnom](https://www.twitter.com/sonnynomnom) to schedule for a drop-off.